-The X2O Media Player is pre-configured with a user called x2omedia.
+The X2O Media Player is pre-configured with a user called x2omedia that is set to Automatically Sign-in to Windows.
 You can find the default password for this account in the Getting Started guide inside the box.
 This password should be changed as part of proper security practice.